planetruby/planetruby.github.io/_stars/ryan-davis.md

 And many many more gems (e.g. open4, sexp_processor, ruby2ruby, zentest, flog, flay, autotest, rubyinline, racc, parsetree, vlad, isolate, zenweb, and on and on).

-Ryan also writes and updates the popular all-in-one page Ruby Quick Reference covering the Ruby Language, the Standard Library and the Tools.
+Ryan also writes the all-in-one-page Ruby Quick Reference covering the Ruby Language, the Standard Library and the Tools.